Pyusawhti militias: History

 During the 2021 Myanmar civil war, newly formed militias called the Pyusawhti often fought with Tatmadaw troops and helped to occupy contested areas.
 In the wake of the 2021 Myanmar coup d'état and ensuing Myanmar civil war (2021–present), the Pyusawhti emerged out of existing local networks of Buddhist nationalists, members of the military's proxy party, Union Solidarity and Development Party, and army veterans formed in the lead-up to the 2020 Myanmar general election to defeat the National League for Democracy.
 They formed these militias in response to attacks on pro-regime figures and suspected supporters of the military.
-Police forces armed them with seized hunting guns and other older weapons.
-They were initially not given more effective weapons by the military, as they feared that arms they give might end up in the hands of the resistance forces.
+Police forces armed them with seized hunting guns, muzzeloaders, and other older weapons.
+The military initially did not give them more effective weaponry, as they feared that arms they give might end up in the hands of the resistance forces.
 But by January 2024, it began transferring assault rifles to them and allowed them more autonomy.
 Burmese security forces have leveraged Pyusawhti militias for reinforcements, military intelligence, and knowledge of local terrain, especially in the Dry Zone theater.

 Observers have noted ties with extremist nationalist groups like the Patriotic Association of Myanmar.

+On 16 August 2024, the State Administration Council junta's Ministry of Border Affairs formed committees to oversee “people’s security and anti-terrorism [militias].”
+In March of 2025, these "anti-terrorism groups" in the Mandalay Region were being supplied arms such as the G3 rifle.
+These forces consist mostly of men too old for regular military service, and are dressed in blue uniforms.

 Since 2021, the Warazup People's Militia (along with ethnic Lisu militias) supported Tatmadaw operations against the Kachin Independence Army.
 Warazup claims that they were formed as a self-defence group.
 Many Kachin locals accuse the Warazup militias of extortion and looting.

-On 16 August 2024, the State Administration Council junta's Ministry of Border Affairs formed committees to oversee “people’s security and anti-terrorism [militias].”
-In March of 2025, these "anti-terrorism groups" in the Mandalay Region were being supplied arms such as the G3 rifle.
-These forces consist mostly of men too old for regular military service, and are dressed in blue uniforms.
+Documents acquired by The Irrawaddy from a whistleblower in the Department of Civil Aviation revealed that the Warazup PMF received weapons from the Tatmadaw via Myanmar National Airlines aircraft.